CIOSC/CAS-Digital-Credentials/scheme/references.md

 # References
 Link to relevant references.
-In no particular order
+These references are provided for informative purposes only.

 ## General References